mxagar/eda_fe_summary/README.md

 - Use `pivot` to re-arrange the shape of a matrix/data frame.
 - We can add rows to a dataframe with `.append({...})`
 - Parsing arguments: use `argparse`.
+- Heavy loops: use `progressbar` or similar utilities to visualize progress.
+- Large datasets: if the dataset doesn't fit in memory, we could read it chunk by chunk using pandas: [Iterating through files chunk by chunk](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-chunking)

 ## Data Cleaning